gbozee/react-django-admin/README.md

 This HTML can then be broken down into components which can be composed.

 A sample currently exists in the repo.

+### Backend Developers
+The backend is implemented with python in mind and makes use of both [Django]() and [Flask]()

+The goal of the backend is to implement a reusable app based on the backend of choice that can help in generating the schemas required by the frontend based on a specific convention.

+This projects specifically makes use the GraphQL implementation of python [Graphene]()

+To get started on working on the backend, Do the following

+Ensure you have [Python 3](https://www.python.org/downloads/) installed and [Virtualenv](https://virtualenv.pypa.io/en/stable/)

+    # From the root folder in a new Terminal
+    $ virtualenv venv
+    $ pip install -r server/requirements.txt
+    $ python server/src/manage.py runserver

+The default username/password for the admin is `demo/demo`

 **NB**
 This is a new project and is highly experimental.
 Chances are it won't be easily customizable and would take the default look of django admin.